Trees, clouds and waves.

 A bit more on the why

-As described on the project page itself, my personal situation is one motivation of why I created “A view on despair” (link). (thank you Sara Sprinkhuizen for your faith in me and checking and editing my project text.)
-The second motivation is that I went to S-H-O-W last April, a dataviz conference organized by Graphic Hunters here in the Netherlands which theme was “Emotions in datavisualization and information design” (link).
-In advance I chatted with Goof Winkel, the organizer of S-H-O-W/Graphic Hunters, because I wasn’t sure I was stable enough to join as I explained a bit on my situation.
-He gave me the necessary space to even decide last minute.
+As described on the project page itself (link), my personal situation is an important motive of why I created “A view on despair” (thank you Sara Sprinkhuizen for your encouragement and checking and editing my project text).
+Other motivation came from visiting S-H-O-W last April, a dataviz conference organized by Graphic Hunters here in the Netherlands which theme was “Emotions in datavisualization and information design” (link).
+In advance I chatted with Goof Winkel, the organizer of S-H-O-W/Graphic Hunters, because I wasn’t sure I was going to be able to join.
+He kindly gave me the necessary space to even decide last minute.
 Thank you Goof!
 Also the people from the dataviz community who tried to uplift my spirit in that period: a warm thank you, you know who you are!
-I am glad I did decide to go: great conference, great talks and lovely people.
+I am glad that eventually I could go: great conference, great talks and lovely people.

 I’ve always been intrigued by projects that have that emotional layer and one of the talks that made me ponder the most was one by Joost Grootens, whose work has been an inspiration to me for many years now.
 I think everyone in the field of dataviz should at least own one of his atlases.

 He showed his project about the material damage caused by the US military intervention against ISIS (link).